 Love your neighbor as yourself (Luke 10:27)

-Love and compassion fueled them to give in spite of poverty.
-They love their neighbors as their self.
+Love and compassion fueled them to give despite poverty.
+They love their neighbors as themselves.
 They are the most loving and caring people on the planet.

 Because of the privilege of sharing in the service